 Parenting Through a Jewish Lens, sponsored by CJP and Hebrew College

 This is a unique opportunity to meet other parents, support one another in parenting, and think together about Judaism.**

 Where: At BJEP, On the Brandeis Campus

 When: 8 Sunday mornings, 9:30 -11:30 am

-We look forward to playing and learning together 7 times in 2019-20:
+We look forward to playing and learning together in 2020-21

 Throughout the year, we will explore: Torah values, Jewish music, and Hebrew through stories/puppet shows/acting, dance/movement/yoga/games, art projects, free play, and song.

 Our goal is to create: a warm, fun, family oriented, Jewish learning environment which builds a community of families with young children.

 Each Month: (From November to April) will be designed around a theme based on the holiday or a value from the Torah: i.e., “Creation – caring for our earth.”
 “Sarah and Abraham – How do your treat a guest?”
 “Noah and Nechama – Every living thing is important.”

 We will offer a gluten-free, nut-free, dairy-free, healthy & kosher snack and outdoor games (weather permitting).